Best Practice: Salesforce and Pardot campaign setup

 Prospect lifecycle stages enables your organization to quickly identify where any given prospect is at within the buyer's journey, and to tailor and target your marketing message to prospects based on each stage, thus making your marketing much more effective.
 The above prospect lifecycle stages can be named anything you desire (and you can even have more or fewer stages).
 The items provided are guidelines with the intent of establishing the purpose of each stage.

-NOTE: Salesforce does not provision for stage for contacts like it does for leads.
-Custom fields and automations need to be used to sync prospect lifecycle stages between Salesforce objects and Pardot.
-These automations can be done from Pardot or Salesforce but, since dynamic Lists are also needed along with automations, it is usually best to manage lifecycle stage from Pardot.
+NOTE: Salesforce does not provision for stages for contacts like it does for leads.
+Custom fields and automations need to be used to sync prospect Lifecycle Stages between Salesforce objects and Pardot.
+These automations can be done from Pardot or Salesforce but, since dynamic Lists are also needed along with automations, it is usually best to manage Lifecycle Stages from Pardot.
+Let us know if you need help setting up Lifecycle Stages.

 About the Pardot rename